JonathanWoollett-Light/stellaris-performance-test/README.md

 This does have all the job modifiers Stellaris has, but of course in a much cleaner enviroment with less restrictions and I'm sure a bunch of stuff missing.

 I'm not having a go, I'm just running an experiment.

+(in comparison to https://www.youtube.com/watch?v=9SFE89Wj8go is only 21,724 pops)